zhenlab-ltri/SNCI_track/README.md

 ## SNCI_track
-Align GCaMP and RFP channels, autotrack, and generate traces for C. elegans small-number calcium imaging (SNCI) videos on a single 2D plane.
+Align GCaMP and RFP channels, autotrack, and generate traces for C. elegans small-number calcium imaging (SNCI) videos recorded from a single 2D plane.